Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

-I'm a 4th year student at the University of British Columbia, majoring in Computer Science with a minor in Mathematics.
-Currently, I’m doing my Co-op as a Software Developer Intern at Geotab.
+Currently a fourth-year Computer Science student studying at UBC with a minor in Mathematics.
+My technical focus is in C/C++ and C#, with interest in game, engine, and systems programming.

 <!-- My interests span across Gaming, Aviation, Motorsports, and Travelling. -->